KentenRoth/100DaysOfCode/README.md

 Tonight I did not code.
 We did family pictures then after we got home we spent some time together and played games.
 It was a much needed night of spending time with the family, but back to business tomorrow.

 ---

+Day 33

+Today I dove back into the testing portion of the course and I'm not really sure if things are getting put together right in my head or not.
+It seemed a little to straight forward for all the horror stories I have heard about testing.
+So I'm going to spend some time reading up on more stuff tonight and I should have the testing part knocked out tomorrow, then it's back to some Mongo.

+---